Education: B.S., University of Minnesota

 Ph.D., Fuller Theological Seminary

 Dr. Gill began her duties at AGTS in May 2006, after serving most recently as Commissioner of Discipleship and National Director of the Division of Christian Education for the General Council of the Assemblies of God (USA) from 2002-2006.
-From 1997-2001, she was senior pastor of Living Hope (a small-group-based church) in North Oaks, Minnesota.
+From 1997-2001, she was senior pastor of Living Hope (a cell-based church) in North Oaks, Minnesota.
 She has been a professor at both the undergraduate and graduate levels in New Testament, Greek, homiletics and music, and has served in missions in the Asia Pacific.
-(Dr. Gill has developed a two-semester video Greek Course.)
+(Dr. Gill has also developed a two-semester video Greek Course.)

 "My life purpose is to influence positive change through the ministry of the Word accompanied with signs and wonders and incarnated through relationships and integrity.
 My motto is grace and truth.
 And my goal is to be a best friend of Jesus and to love others toward Him." — Deborah M. Gill